JNPRAutomate/automated_junos_show_commands_collection_with_appformix_saltstack/README.md

 Appformix is used for network devices monitoring.
 Appformix send webhook notifications to SaltStack.
 The webhook notifications provides the device name and other details.
-SaltStack automatically collects junos show command output on the "faulty" JUNOS device and archieve the output on a Git server.
+SaltStack automatically collects junos show command output on the "faulty" JUNOS device and archive the output on a Git server.

 # Demo building blocks:
 - Juniper devices